Who Won Awards Season?

 Total: 26

-In our interviews with new Oscar voters, one insider criticized the way Sony Pictures Classics handled Call Me By Your Name, holding it until late November while dragging the stars through an endless press tour.
+In our interviews with new Oscar voters, one insider criticized the way Sony Pictures Classics handled Call Me by Your Name, holding it until late November while dragging the stars through an endless press tour.
 Would the film have done better at the box office had come out earlier, say in late summer?
 The experience of fellow Sundance breakout The Big Sick offers an interesting counterexample: It hit theaters in June and managed to pull in twice as much domestically as CMBYN did, but the early release may have harmed its own awards chances.
 If you’re an indie filmmaker, which would you rather have?

 22. Sally Hawkins